File collections

 Example

-The "examples" extension provides a simple frontend plugin to demonstrate usage of collections.
+The following example demonstrates the usage of collections.
 Here is what happens in the controller:

 $this->collectionRepository = $collectionRepository;